THE NUTMEG POINT DISTRICT MAIL

 Avram Davidson's final Vergil Magus novel, THE SCARLET FIG;

-OR, SLOWLY THROUGH A LAND OF STONE,
+OR, SLOWLY THROUGH A LAND OF STONE, will be published

 in November 2004 by the Rose Press.